How to Make Going Back to School Easier for Kids and Parents

 Do a school walk-through

-Take a special trip to the school the week before school starts to show your kids where their new classes will be.
+If it’s accessible, take a special trip to the school the week before school starts to show your kids where their new classes will be.
 You can follow the routes they’ll take from their classroom to the lunch room or to the bus—it helps them be less nervous about getting lost.
 And the kids who get homesick will know their parents know exactly where they’ll be.

 Make it a special occasion